 • Per-channel call tracking tells you which marketing spend actually generates new patients, not just which generates phone calls.

-• Database reactivation typically brings 5–15% of dormant patients back from a single SMS campaign.
+• Database reactivation typically brings 5 to 15% of dormant patients back from a single SMS campaign.

 • All of this can be running within a week without touching your existing phone system or practice management software.